Dairy-Free Banana Almond Smoothie for First Trimester (High-Protein!)

 - Easy breakfast.
 Filling enough to replace breakfast on low-energy mornings.

-The kind of drink you can sip slowly while sitting on the couch, knowing your body is getting what it needs without demanding too much from you.
+It's the kind of drink you can sip slowly while sitting on the couch, knowing your body is getting what it needs without demanding too much from you.

 Prep Time: 5 minutes / Total Time: 5 minutes / Yields: 1-2 servings